Protect yourself from criminal acts

 Deception fraud (aka social engineering) losses have skyrocketed since cyber thieves have grown more adept at mimicking internal emails.

-• Social engineering losses are almost 100 percent preventable, but agents like Vetinsure play a critical role in educating clients about the risks.
+• Social engineering losses are almost 100 percent preventable, but agents like Vetinsure are critical in educating clients about the risks.

 Like any other type of business, veterinary practices are vulnerable to losses due to criminal activity inside and outside the business premises.
 Theft, embezzlement, forgery, and fraud are some of the crimes that may occur within or be perpetrated against your company.
 When a crime is committed, there will be crime-related losses.